andreeaiana/geneg/README.md

 ## Data
 A sample of  annotated news corpus and the polarity scores used to construct the knowledge graph are available in the `data/dataset` folder.
 Due to copyright policies, this sample does not contain the abstract and body of the articles.

-A full version of the news corpus is available [upon request](mailto: andreea@informatik.uni-mannheim.de).
+A full version of the news corpus is available [upon request](mailto:andreea@informatik.uni-mannheim.de).

 ## Results
-The gzipped N-Triples files for all three versions of GeNeG can be found in the `results` folder, together with a corresponding [description](results/README.md).
+The [three versions]() of GeNeG are hosted on [Zenodo](https://zenodo.org/).
+All files are [gzipped](https://www.gzip.org/) and in [N-Triples format](https://www.w3.org/TR/n-triples/).
 Due to copyright issues, these do not include information about the abstract and bodies of the news articles.

+The three versions of GeNeG can also be found in the `results` folder, together with a corresponding [description](results/README.md).

-The files correspnding to the full version of GeNeG are avaiable [upon request](mailto: andreea@informatik.uni-mannheim.de).
+The files correspnding to the full version of GeNeG are avaiable [upon request](mailto:andreea@informatik.uni-mannheim.de).

 ## Requirements